acnicholas/scaddins/README.md

 Run the powershell script `build.ps1` to build the project.

-SCaddins will attempt to build for Revit versions 2015-2017 by looking for RevitAPI.dll and RevitAPIUI.dll in the following standard locations:
+SCaddins will attempt to build for availble Revit versions (2015-2017) by looking for RevitAPI[UI].dll in the following standard locations:

  - C:\Program Files\AutoDesk\Revit 2015
  - C:\Program Files\AutoDesk\Revit 2016